MLH-Fellowship/gitcord-bot/README.md

 # 👁 Overview

 Looking for a bot which will make your development process from Discord easier?
 GitCord is the ultimate Discord Bot that provides you with a number of developer tools and helps you manage your Github repos from Discord.

 GitCord lets you posts comments on your issues or pull requests and create a Github Project from Discord itself, making it easier to collaborate.
-It even lets you check out the lighthouse stats or tech stacks used by any of your favorite website 🚀
+It even lets you check out the Lighthouse stats or tech stacks used by any of your favorite websites. 🚀

 # ⚡ Installation